-The landforms found throughout the park include arches, shafts, fluted rock, sinkholes and streams, which tend to appear and disappear based on the landscape.
-Fossil hunters also flock to this park, and the oldest fossil in New Zealand, dated at approximately 540-million-year-old, was found here.
+The landforms found throughout the park include arches, shafts, fluted rock, sinkholes, and streams, which tend to appear and disappear based on the landscape.
+Fossil hunters also flock to this park, and the oldest fossil in New Zealand, dated at approximately a 540-million-year-old, was found here.
 There are also two mountains in the park, Mount Arthur and Mount Owen, which are known as ‘marble mountains.’
-Here, there are extensive cave systems which are made of marble.
+Here, there are extensive cave systems that are made of marble.

 Because of the reputation of the landforms of Kahurangi National Park, walking and hiking are extremely popular.
 Here are just a few of the many tracks in the park:

 One of the most well-known tracks at Kahurangi National Park is the Heaphy Track.
 More than 4,000 walkers take this track each year.
 This track is one of the nine ‘Great Walks of New Zealand, and it covers more than 78 km of land including high country, coastline, river valleys, and even a subtropical rainforest.

 This track is also historically relevant, as it was a popular route used by the Maori for hundreds of years when collecting resources.
 You can choose to walk along with small areas of the Heaphy Track, or you can take the entire track in one go, which takes 4-6 days for most people.

 One part of the Heaphy Track is known as the Karamea Walks.
 This is a 1-2-day walk that covers areas of the Oparara Basin and Wangapeka Track.
 Along the way, you will find natural limestone arches and native forests.
 There are also tracks that lead to an extremely large rimu tree and to caves along Fenian Creek.